 - The geologic wonderland and unbelievable scenery that is Canyonlands National Park.

-- Fairly easy riding along the White Rim allows for unbelievable sightseeing.
+- Great riding along the White Rim allows for unbelievable sightseeing.

-- Camping on the rim under an incredible starry sky.
+- Camping along the rim under an incredible starry sky.

 - Peering into the abyss of the canyons.

 - The unmatched views in the Needles area.

 - It is required to obtain and carry a backcountry permit reservable online here or available for purchase at the Island in The Sky Visitors Center.

 - Spring and fall are the best times to ride the White Rim (April/May or September/October are ideal).

 - The highest point on the route is over 6,000 feet so nighttime temps can dip well below freezing anytime of year; bring proper clothing.
 Also, be prepared for snow.

 - The sand can be fairly thick near the river bottom areas and sometimes challenging for even a fatbike; large tires are recommended, although not necessary for 95% of the route.

 - The ideal bike for the route is a ‘Plus Bike‘, because of a few stretches of sandy terrain.
 However, a lot of folks ride on a standard mountain bike with 2.1 or larger tires.

 - Designated campsites must be reserved well in advance and some are booked over a year in advance; group camping permits are $30 per night; more info here.